SmartThingsCommunity/webrtc-tutorial/step_5/STEP_5.md

 # Step 5: Connect your camera with WebRTC

-To complete our integration, we configure the button to simulate motion, and then connect the camera using WebRTC.
+To complete our integration, we configure the button to simulate motion, and connect the camera using WebRTC.

 ## Motion Simulation